 Yes.
 The U.S. Postal Service generates its own funding and will continue operations.

-A continuing resolution or CR, temporarily funds the government in the absence of full appropriations bills, often by continuing funding levels from the prior year.
+A CR temporarily funds the government in the absence of full appropriations bills, often by continuing funding levels from the prior year.
 Traditionally, CRs have been used to give lawmakers a short period of time to complete their work on remaining appropriations bills while keeping the government operating.
 CRs sometimes apply to only a few categories of spending, but can also be used to fund all functions.

 CRs differ from normal appropriations bills in that they often "continue" the funding allocations from previous bills.
 However, CRs often do include certain "anomalies" where select accounts are increased or decreased or "policy riders," specifying certain statements of policy.